-The problem identified above of multiple lot closing collisions is addressed with the dynamic lot closing exten- 15 sion feature.
+The problem identified above of multiple lot closing collisions is addressed with the dynamic lot closing exten-20 sion feature.
 This feature involves rescheduling, or extending, the closing time of a subsequent lot when the closing time of a preceding lot is extended to the point where it becomes unacceptably close in time to the subsequent lot's then-scheduled closing time.
-Thus, this feature involves 20 adding a rule to the lot closing determination that can be stated as: "Maintain a minimum time interval between the closing time of one lot and the closing time of the next subsequent lot."
+Thus, this feature involves adding a rule to the lot closing determination that can be stated as: "Maintain a minimum time interval between the closing time of one lot and the closing time of the next subsequent lot."
 This feature is illustrated with reference to FIGS. 9A-9B.
-25

-FIG. 9A illustrates a time line divided into time intervals of Δt between times t1, t2, etc. The scheduled bidding periods for two lots in the Auction are times t1 (the opening time for the Auction) through t6 (the initially scheduled closing time) for Lot X, and time t1-t11 for Lot Y. As 30 described above with reference to the prior system, the scheduled closing times t6 and t11 are staggered to permit potential suppliers to focus their attention on bidding on a prior lot (Lot X) before it closes, then to turn their attention to bidding on a subsequent lot (Lot Y) with adequate time 35 and the subsequent lot's closing time is smaller than the before it closes.
-The time interval between the initiallyscheduled closing times t6 and t11 is five time increments Δt .
-The minimum time interval that is to be maintained between the closing time is three time increments Δt .
+FIG. 9A illustrates a time line divided into time intervals of $\Delta t$ between times t1, t2, etc. The scheduled bidding periods for two lots in the Auction are times t1 (the opening time for the Auction) through t6 (the initially scheduled closing time) for Lot X, and time t1-t11 for Lot Y. As described above with reference to the prior system, the scheduled closing times t6 and t11 are staggered to permit potential suppliers to focus their attention on bidding on a prior lot (Lot X) before it closes, then to turn their attention to bidding on a subsequent lot (Lot Y) with adequate time before it closes.
+The time interval between the initiallyscheduled closing times t6 and t11 is five time increments $\Delta t$ .
+The minimum time interval that is to be maintained between the closing time is three time increments $\Delta t$ .

-FIG. 9B shows the changes of status of various param- 40 eters in the auction as bids are received.
-FIG. 9B identifies the time interval during which the bid is received, the bidding status of Lot X before and after the bid is received, the bidding status of Lot Y before and after the bid is received, the closing time of Lot X before and after the bid 45 based upon the characteristics of the lot itself or various is received, and the closing time of Lot Y before and after the bid is received.
+FIG. 9B shows the changes of status of various param- ${45}$ eters in the auction as bids are received.
+FIG. 9B identifies the time interval during which the bid is received, the bidding status of Lot X before and after the bid is received, the bidding status of Lot Y before and after the bid is received, the closing time of Lot X before and after the bid 50 is received, and the closing time of Lot Y before and after the bid is received.

 The Auction begins at time t1.
 At the beginning of the Auction, and during the initial course of bidding, both lots have a bidding status "Open."
-During the course of bidding, 50 a bid submitted on Lot X can trigger an extension of Lot X's closing time (e.g. a new market bid submitted within a predetermined amount of time before the closing time).
-Thus, bids A and B do not change the bidding status of Lot X or the closing times of the lots, because they are not 55 received within a trigger period before the scheduled closing time of Lot X (in this instance, the trigger period is one interval Δt).
-However, bid C, which is a new low bid received within the time interval t5-t6 (within Δt of closing time t6), triggers "Overtime" for Lot X. This is reflected in 60 FIG. 9B, which indicates that the bidding status of Lot X was "Open" before the bid and "Overtime" after the bid.
-The scheduled closing time for Lot X is extended by an Overtime interval (defined in this example to be one interval Δt) from t6 to t7.
-Since there are still three time intervals Δt between 65 the closing time of Lots X and Y (t7-t11), there is no change to the closing time of Lot Y.
+During the course of bidding, 55 a bid submitted on Lot X can trigger an extension of Lot X's closing time (e.g. a new market bid submitted within a predetermined amount of time before the closing time).
+Thus, bids A and B do not change the bidding status of Lot X or the closing times of the lots, because they are not 60 received within a trigger period before the scheduled closing time of Lot X (in this instance, the trigger period is one interval $\Delta t$ ).
+However, bid C, which is a new low bid received within the time interval t5-t6 (within $\Delta t$ of closing time t6), triggers "Overtime" for Lot X. This is reflected in 65 FIG. 9B, which indicates that the bidding status of Lot X was "Open" before the bid and "Overtime" after the bid.
+The scheduled closing time for Lot X is extended by an Overtime interval (defined in this example to be one interval $\Delta t$ ) from t6 to t7.
+Since there are still three time intervals $\Delta t$ between the closing time of Lots X and Y (t7-t11), there is no change to the closing time of Lot Y.